lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ### Build the Docker Containers

 1. Run `docker compose build`.
-2. Verify the containers run with `docker compose up`.
+2. Initialize the containers with `docker compose up`.
+Terminate the process a few seconds after it stops printing to the console.
-  - On your host machine, navigate to `127.0.0.1:8000`.
-  - You may need to run this twice because the database can be slow to initialize the first time.

 ### Perform Migrations (Docker)